 Therefore, since Christ suffered in his body, arm yourselves also with the same attitude, because whoever suffers in the body is done with sin.
-As a result, they do not live the rest of their earthly lives for evil human desires, but rather for the will of God.1 Peter 4:1-2 NIV
+As a result, they do not live the rest of their earthly lives for evil human desires, but rather for the will of God.

 Peter tells us to arm ourselves with the same attitude.
 To arm ourselves is reminiscent of Ephesians 6:10-17 and Paul’s discussion of spiritual warfare.
 To arm is a military term.
 Get your weapons ready for a fight.

-Arm yourself with the willingness to suffer like Jesus did.
+Arm yourself with the willingness to suffer as Jesus did.

 Leave the Past Behind

-For you have spent enough time in the past doing what pagans choose to do—living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry.1 Peter 4:3 NIV
+For you have spent enough time in the past doing what pagans choose to do—living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry.

 Expect Abuse From Those Facing God’s Judgement

 They are surprised that you do not join them in their reckless, wild living, and they heap abuse on you.
-But they will have to give account to him who is ready to judge the living and the dead.1 Peter 4:4-5 NIV
+But they will have to give account to him who is ready to judge the living and the dead.

-Within a month of becoming a believer I found myself in the US Navy, going through boot camp.
+Within a month of becoming a believer, I found myself in the US Navy, going through boot camp.
 Overall it was a wonderful experience for me, and I am grateful for it.
 But it was also very challenging.
 I was surrounded by other young men who, like myself, were free of home and its constraints.
-Time to experience the world and all that it has to offer.
-Something that until a month prior I had every expectation of experiencing myself.
+Time to experience the world and all that it had to offer.
+Something that, until a month prior, I had every expectation of experiencing myself.

 But Christ captured me.
 And that desire was gone.
 And I mean gone without a struggle.
 But my fellow sailors had a hard time understanding why I was not interested in doing what they did.
 Why I spent my free time with my nose in a Bible.
 I will confess that I did not get much real abuse over it.
 But it was confusing to them.